flowsydev/flowsy-net-repository-sql/README.md

 ## Key Concepts
 * A repository handles a single type of entity.
+* A repository can perform some named actions on the entities stored in the underlying database: Create, Update, Patch, GetById, etc.
-* A repository expects certain stored routines to exist to perform actions on the underlying database.
+* A repository expects certain stored routines to exist in order to perform its actions on the underlying database.
 * A repository will determine the name of the routines to execute based on the name of the entity and certain configurable naming conventions.
 * The DbRepository class is intended to be the base class of the repositories needed by the application.
   * It implements the basic functionality to execute queries.